15 Notable alumni of

 Biography

-James Oneil "L. J." McCray II is an American football safety.
+James Oneil "L. J." McCray II is a former American football safety.
 He played college football at Catawba College and attended Harding University High School in Charlotte, North Carolina.

 8. Charles A. Gabriel